Billy McKinney Player Props: Yankees vs. Astros

 - The pitching staff for the Astros has a collective 9.2 K/9, the sixth-best in the league.

-- The Astros have a 3.76 team ERA that ranks second across all MLB pitching staffs.
+- The Astros have the second-ranked team ERA across all league pitching staffs (3.77).

-- Astros pitchers combine to allow 126 total home runs at a clip of 1.2 per game (to rank 15th in the league).
+- Astros pitchers combine to rank 16th in baseball in home runs surrendered (128 total, 1.2 per game).

-- In his last time out on Saturday, the right-hander threw six innings against the Tampa Bay Rays, giving up three earned runs while surrendering three hits.
+- In his most recent appearance on Saturday, the right-hander threw six innings against the Tampa Bay Rays, allowing two earned runs while surrendering four hits.

-- The 26-year-old has a 4.33 ERA and 8.6 strikeouts per nine innings in 20 games this season, while allowing a batting average of .233 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.